CTEC3905-2022/lab-materials/lab-02.md

 If you got this far, well done.

-Check your code with the [HTML validator](https://validator.w3.org/) before committing the code to your **lab-work** repository.
+Check your code with the [HTML validator](https://validator.w3.org/) before committing the code to your *lab-work* repository.
 Refer to the *lab 1* instructions or ask your tutors as necessary.
-Remember that to use the Atom git integration, you would need to open the **lab-work** folder in Atom.
+Remember that to use the VSCode git integration, you would need to open the *lab-work* **folder** in VSCode.

 ## 02 Lab learning outcomes